 In this paper, we present a new proposal for securing BGP, namely Pretty Secure BGP (psBGP), based on our analysis of the security and practicality of S-BGP and soBGP, and in essence, combining their best features.
 Our objective is to provide a reasonable balance between security and practicality. psBGP makes use of a centralized trust model for authenticating Autonomous System (AS) numbers, and a decentralized trust model for verifying the propriety of IP prefix origination which is in line with the recommendation of IAB [3].
-Our analysis suggests that psBGP provides a better balance between security and practicality than either S-BGP or soBGP: it significantly reduces the complexity of S-BGP and soBGP in prefix ownership verification, although in theory offering somewhat less security; and it offers more security than soBGP in AS number authentication and AS\PATH (see §2.2) verification, albeit requiring expensive digital signature operations.
-Another advantage of psBGP is that it can successfully defend against threats from uncoordinated, misconfigured or malicious BGP speakers in a practical way.
+Our analysis suggests that psBGP provides a better balance between security and practicality than either S-BGP or soBGP: it significantly reduces the complexity of S-BGP and soBGP in prefix ownership verification, although in theory offering somewhat less security; and it offers more security than soBGP in AS number authentication and AS_PATH (see §2.2) verification, albeit requiring expensive digital signature operations.
+One advantage of psBGP is that it can successfully defend against threats from uncoordinated, misconfigured or malicious BGP speakers in a practical way.
+To the best of our knowledge, psBGP is the first proposal making use of a decentralized trust model for verifying the propriety of IP perfix orgination.
 The major architectural highlights of psBGP are as follows (see §3 for other details and Table 4.4 for a summary comparison).